 Over the past decade, the business sector has discovered water as both a startling vulnerability and an untapped opportunity.
 Business, through the production of goods and services, impacts water resources directly and through supply chains.
 Organizations are increasingly recognizing water as natural capital and scrutinizing water-related risks to business.

 Understanding how businesses use water, what the costs are and how to reduce them, and where the value in water is and how to preserve it are increasingly desired skills.
 As the amount of clean, usable water deteriorates and the demand for environmentally conscientious companies increases, the value of business professionals who have an understanding of science increases.
 The state of Wisconsin is also known for its water-related manufacturing and research.
 What better place to access regional opportunities in business and science?
-If your interest is especially related to the water aspects of the major, Dr. Linda Reid (firstname.lastname@example.org) will be a good resource for you.
+If your interest is especially related to the water aspects of the major, Dr. Matt Winden (firstname.lastname@example.org) will be a good resource for you.

 The water emphasis prepares you for a variety of careers, including those in:

 - Water Research (in science, economics, public policy and other areas)